 - (1) A submission may be made to a local government by affected electors who - (a) are at least 250 in number; or

-(2) A submission is to comply with any regulations about the making of submissions.
+- are at least 10% of the total number of affected electors. (b) - A submission is to comply with any regulations about the making of (2) submissions.

 4. Dealing with submissions